chikamichi/rxr/NOTES.md

 * do pre-render things, it's faster (except in Opera and mobile devices) => well, it's faster if there are not too many changing elements on the layer

-## BUGs

-Rendering is broken.
-The mainLoop triggers canvas:refresh but this is bound only to the player.

 ## Next steps

 * render layers by increasing z-index (background, foreground…) => this is implicit (declaration order) for now